stalwartlabs/mail-server/UPGRADING.md

 Rather than manually updating the configuration file, it is recommended to start with a fresh configuration file and update it with the necessary settings:

 - Install `v0.5.0` in a distinct directory.
-You now have the option to use an [internal directory](https://stalw.art/docs/directory/types/internal), which will allow you to manage users and groups directly from Stalwart Mail server.
+You now have the option to use an [internal directory](https://stalw.art/docs/directory/types/internal), which will allow you to manage users and groups directly from Stalwart server.
 Alternatively, you can continue to use an external directory such as LDAP or SQL.
 - Update the configuration files with your previous settings.
 All configuration attributes are backward compatible, except those starting with `store.*`, `directory.*` and `jmap.purge.*`.
 - Export each account following the procedure described in the [migration guide](https://stalw.art/docs/management/database/migrate).
 - Stop the old `v0.4.x` server.